-Implementation of the Hurricane Sandy Coastal Resiliency Competitive Grant Program is being closely coordinated with several Department of the Interior bureaus, including the U.S. Fish and Wildlife Service, National Park Service, U.S. Geological Survey, Bureau of Ocean Energy Management and the Bureau of Indian Affairs.
+Program implementation is being closely coordinated with several DOI bureaus including the U.S. Fish and Wildlife Service, the National Park Service, the U.S. Geological Survey, the Bureau of Ocean Energy Management and the Bureau of Indian Affairs.